 - (g) Vintage Rally (or Run).
 A Rally complying with one of the above categories and restricted to vehicles built prior to 1st January 1941 (including Post- Vintage).
 The category must be indicated in the title of the event (i.e. Vintage Twelve Car Rally, etc). - (h) Veteran Rally (or Run).
 A Rally or Run restricted to vehicles built before 1 Jan 1919. - (i) Historic Special Stage Rally.
 As (e) above, but participation is limited to cars complying with the appropriate Technical Regulations for Historic Special Stage Rally Vehicles. - (j) Historic Road Rally.
-As (c) above, but participation is limited to cars complying with the appropriate Technical Regulations for Historic Road Rally Vehicles. - (k) Endurance Road Rally.
-A Road Rally where a substantial proportion of the Competition takes place on the highway, timed to the minute, and which shall also include Special Tests on private property which may be timed to the second. - (I) Trophy Rally.
-A supplementary event to a main rally, which may be provided by Organiser's to permit Competitors who retire from the main event, the opportunity to have further Competition.
+As (c) above, but participation is limited to cars complying with the appropriate Technical Regulations for Historic Road Rally Vehicles. - (k) Endurance Road Rally: A Road Rally where a substantial proportion of the Competition takes place on the highway, timed to the minute, and which shall also include Special Tests on private property which may be timed to the second. - (I) Trophy Rally: A supplementary event to a main rally, which may be provided by Organiser's to permit Competitors who retire from the main event, the opportunity to have further Competition.
 Vehicles must be re-scrutineered for conformity.
 Competition may only commence at a predetermined time during the event.
 These Competitors may run behind the main event or be re-introduced into their original seeded position, at the Clerk of the Course's discretion.
 Results should be displayed and awards may be presented.
 The intention to promote a Trophy Rally must be included within the published event regulations. - (m) Practice/Training Rally.
 A Practice Event may be promoted as a supplementary event, to permit Competitors who retire from the main event, the opportunity to gain further experience of their vehicles.
 The intention to provide a Practice Event must be included within the published event regulations Vehicles must be re-scrutineered for conformity.
 Competition may only commence at a pre-determined time during the event.
 These Competitors may run behind the main event or be re-introduced into their original seeded position, at the Clerk of the Course's discretion.
-There will be no results or awards.
+There will be no results or awards. - (n) Targa Road Rally.
+A schedule timed rally where the principal competition comprises the competitor's performance on Special Tests.